Diocese of Bacolod: History

-Navarra retired when Bishop Patricio Buzon of Kabankalan waa appointmented as his successor on May 24, 2016.
-During his tenure, he convoked the Second Diocesan Pastoral Assembly on October 10-13, 2017 in which the Diocese formulated its Vision-Mission Statements: the diocese being a “listening Church journeying together towards holiness”.
+Navarra retired when Bishop Patricio Buzon of Kabankalan was appointed as his successor on May 24, 2016.
+During his tenure, he convoked the Second Diocesan Pastoral Assembly on October 10–13, 2017 in which the Diocese formulated its Vision-Mission Statements: the diocese being a "listening Church journeying together towards holiness".

-Coat of Arms
+Coat of arms

 The shield is divided fesswise into two fields.
 In chief or (gold) are two arrows in saltire debruised by an upright Latin cross argent (silver), the symbols of St. Sebastian, martyr, titular of both the diocese and the cathedral of Bacolod.
 On a field of azure (blue) at base, the cathedral of Bacolod on a knoll vert (green) and a sugarcane stalk with vegetation to depict the major industry of Negros Occidental.
 The hill where the cathedral stands is called bakólod in Hiligaynon, in which the name of the city of Bacolod is derived.